-This course utilizes the Schuler Nurse Practitioner Practice Model and other nursing theories to focus on evidence-based secondary prevention concepts, health maintenance, treatment and management of specific diseases across the lifespan.
-Students will demonstrate increasing proficiency in assessment and diagnostic reasoning skills in the interpretation of subjective and objective data.
-Competence Statement: Knows secondary prevention well enough to diagnose, treat, and manage select acute and chronic health problems across the lifespan.
+This course utilizes the Schuler Nurse Practitioner Practice Model and other nursing theories to focus on evidence-based prevention concepts, health maintenance, diagnosis, and management of specific health conditions.
+Students demonstrate increasing proficiency in assessment and diagnostic reasoning skill through the interpretation of subjective and objective data.

-- Evaluate laboratory and diagnostic studies related to select health problems across the lifespan.
+- Evaluate laboratory and diagnostic studies related to select health conditions across the lifespan.

-- Develop an appropriate evidence-based plan of care for both acute and chronic health problems across the lifespan.
+- Develop an appropriate evidence-based plan of care for both acute and chronic health conditions across the lifespan.

 - Provide holistic, culturally sensitive secondary preventative care across the lifespan based on knowledge of etiology, clinical findings, and differential diagnosis.